The Philippines itinerary travel route guide

-- Most people stop over in Oslob for the whale shark diving therefore only spend a night or two.
+- Most people stop over for the the Oslob whale sharks, therefore only spend a night or two in Oslob.
 Whale sharking diving has been one of the highlights of our trip, i would highly recommend it and for only 1000p, it’s a bargain.
 This experience was probably the most amazing thing I did on the 3 week Philippines itinerary as it was out of this world.

 - They also rent under-water camera’s for 550p so you can capture those insta shots.
 There’s a moral/ethical grey area regarding whether whale shark diving is right, but we had the mentality that they aren’t in captivity, they are free to roam the ocean if they want too.
 Wouldn’t you stick around if there was free food!
 And the association have but practices into place to minimise disruption to the whale sharks.

 - Whilst in Oslob we also visited tumalogen falls, which is 8km from the town centre.
 It cost us 300p for a round trip on a tricycle and the guy even came into the falls with us to take pictures.
 Tumalogen waterfalls has a 20p entrance fee.

 #4 Day 7 – 11 Bohol is a favourite on the Philippines itinerary

 From Oslob there’s a direct boat to Panglao Island costing 1000p and takes around 1.5 hours.
 This is a new service so there’s still some teething problems, for example the boat was meant to set off at 10:30 but didn’t depart until 12 and we were told the boat arrives at Alona beach but we actually arrived at Mojo beach!

 Alona beach is the prime tourist area, however the beach was a disappointment, the area is dirty and the water isn’t clear.
 Cross this one off your itinerary for the Philippines as it is not the nicest to be honest.